-I am a faculty-based Learning Technologist working directly with Health and Wellbeing, the largest academic faculty at the University of Central Lancashire.
-Though aligned to the Faculty, structurally my role sits in the University’s Technology Enabled Learning and Teaching (TELT) team, within Learning and Information Services (LIS).
+I am a faculty-based Learning Technologist, working directly with Health and Wellbeing – the largest academic faculty at the University of Central Lancashire.
+Though aligned to the Faculty – structurally, my role sits within the University’s Technology Enabled Learning and Teaching (TELT) team.

 Some of my main responsibilities include:

 - Developing the digital capability of academic colleagues.

-- Supporting the rollout out of new technologies in relation to learning and teaching
+- Supporting the roll-out out of new learning technologies.

 - Advising on the pedagogically-underpinned use of technology to enhance the student experience.

 - Fostering communities of practice to share innovative approaches, and identify digital ‘champions’.

-- Supporting academic colleagues in the development of high quality online learning materials
+- Supporting academic colleagues in the development of high-quality online learning resources.

 - Maintaining effective liaison between the academic Faculty, and our Technology Enabled Learning and Teaching team.

 What career path did you travel to get to your current position?

-My own pathway to learning technology as a career, probably isn’t the most conventional one (if there is such a thing!).
+My own pathway into learning technology wasn’t the most conventional one (if there is such a thing!).

-Upon leaving university with a degree in Sound Engineering and Design, I found seeking employment ‘in the field’ to be increasingly difficult.
-I initially continued with a part-time retail position I held during my studies, then progressed through a number other positions that led to full-time employment.
+Upon leaving university with a degree in Sound Engineering, I found my early search for employment ‘in the field’ to be particularly difficult.
+For that reason, I initially continued with a part-time retail position I had held during my studies – later progressing to full-time employment within the retail sector.

-I was always attracted to working in education and made a conscious decision to actively seek positions at local education institutions.
+I had always had an attraction to working in education, and made a conscious decision to actively seek positions at local education institutions.
 Not long after, a technical support position came up at the University of Central Lancashire – which I applied for, and was successfully appointed to.
-There began my career in Higher Education and learning technology – so to speak!
+There began my career in higher education and learning technology… So to speak!

-Over the next few years, I transitioned through a number of roles that encompassed; multimedia development, supporting the University’s Virtual Learning Environment and an institutional rollout/adoption of event capture and Microsoft Surface technology.
+Over the following years, I transitioned across a number of roles – encompassing: multimedia development, VLE support, and an institutional roll-out of event capture and Microsoft Surface technology.
 This relatively fast-paced development journey, eventually led me to my current role as a Senior Learning Technologist.

 What would your ideal job title be?